limepepper/ansible-role-certbot/README.md

 ## How letsencrypt authenticates a certificate request

+certbot is a tool to automate the processes that letsenrypt uses to authenticate that a certificate requestor has control of a domain - these processes are referred to as `challenges`.
+The underlying system is called [ACME]https://en.wikipedia.org/wiki/Automated_Certificate_Management_Environment).

 In order for Let's Encrypt to generate a certificate for your domain (e.g. for use on your webserver), they require that you prove that you are in control of the domain.